imakewebthings/imakewebthings.github.com/_posts/2014-01-16-tiny-question.md

 ## Ask Me Questions

-Do you have a question about Tiny Question?
-[Ask it here](http://tinyquestion.com/cd9b) (on Tiny Question) and I will update this post with answers.
+Do you have a question about Tiny Question? <del>Ask it here (on Tiny Question) and I will update this post with answers.</del> Questions are closed.
+One more thing to note about Tiny Question: All question sessions are deleted 48 hours after creation.
+The tool is not meant as a permanent place for questions to live, but as an aid to a live event.